Academic Letter to File

 Understanding an academic letter to file sent to you by a faculty member

-1. Academic action within the subject
+1. Academic action within the class

 - Students who receive a faculty letter to file may submit a reply for the file or request that the Committee on Discipline (COD) review their case.